 - Provide your cat with a treat and plenty of affection when the process is finished.
 This will help to forge positive associations and encourage your cat to accept a nail trimming next time.

 Alternatively, you can use a nail grinder, which reduced the risk of cutting the quick.
 If in doubt, ask a vet or professional groomer to cut your cat’s nails when they become too long.
 Most cats will need to have their nails trimmed about once per month.
+Head over to our review of the best cat nail clippers.

 - Ear cleaning